LiveMethod/datsun/suspension.md

 * Choosing between coilovers and springs
 * Wheel size, tire size, spring rates
 * The impact of tire sizes on handling
-	* Wider fronts = more effort w/o power steering
+	* Wider fronts = more effort to turn w/o power steering
 * The effects of staggered wheels with more rear contact
 	* More contact = more grip
-	* More mass = costs more power
+	* More mass = costs more power to move
 	* More understeer
 * Roll center adjusters/bump steer spacers
 * Camber plates